Skip to main content

 Updated Security Implementation

-PSK for Channels, PKC for Direct Messages (DMs) and Admin Messages
+PSK for Channels, PKC for Direct Messages and Admin Messages

-Starting with firmware version 2.5.0, which introduces Public Key Cryptography (PKC) for Direct Messages (DMs) and additionally incorporating the use of Session IDs for Admin Messages, the security architecture of Meshtastic has reached a new level of robustness.
+Up to version 2.4.x of the firmware, Meshtastic relied entirely on Pre-Shared Key (PSK) cryptography for all messaging.
+Starting with firmware version 2.5.0, Meshtastic introduced Public Key Cryptography (PKC) for Direct Messages (DMs) and added Session IDs for Admin Messages.
+Together, these enhancements bring the security architecture of Meshtastic to a new level of robustness.

 Below is a detailed overview of how PSK, PKC, and Session IDs are integrated into your system to secure Channels, Direct Messages, and Admin Messages.